Faisal18Ansari/Developer-s-Codex/draft-68bb280bf6f13bb8b6e4fd2e.md

 %[https://youtu.be/vEOyMHd5S8c?si=_gMHi-HcRIP6Oj0e]

- As YouTuber DoVe\_7 perfectly explains in this breakdown
+> As YouTuber DoVe\_7 perfectly explains in this breakdown.

 ## [**The Dark Ages**](youtube-link)**: Ghost Games Era (2013-2019)**